 - Focus on: Kubernetes

-This workflow orchestration tool is based on Python.
+Kedro is a workflow orchestration tool based on Python.
 You can create reproducible, maintainable, and modular workflows to make your ML processes easier and more accurate.
 Kedro integrates software engineering into a machine learning environment, with concepts like modularity, separation of concerns, and versioning.

 It offers a standard, modifiable project template based on Cookiecutter Data Science.
 The data catalog handles a series of lightweight data connectors, used to save and load data across many different file formats and file systems.